 Nobody’s Looking is a Brazilian series that shows the bureaucratic world of guardian angels, or angelus, tasked with protecting humans.
 The short and quirky TV show wasn’t renewed for a second season – unfortunately – but it certainly forces you to question your knowledge of Brazil and its culture.
 Indeed, Brazil is a hugely diverse country that combines amazing beaches, natural landscapes, and cable-car monuments.
 And, quite frankly, it’s good to see that there’s more to Brazil than what meets the tourist’s eye.
 In a world of US-centric TV series, this Brazilian gem amuses, entertains, and makes you question your expectations South-American cultures.

 Istanbul has been sitting at the heart of conflicting religions, cultures, and power for over 2,500 years.
 Sometimes as a bridge, sometimes as a barrier, Istanbul is a connection between Europe and Asian.
 For European travellers, it’s part of an old world they don’t understand.
 For Asian visitors, Istanbul’s history can feel too disconnected.
 The Protector shares the tale of a young man made to protect the city against the Immortals.
+The kitchen remodel from California give you a 5 year workmanship warranty.
 It’s engaging, emotional, and packed with actions.
 More importantly, it brings the past of Istanbul to light in its modern lifestyle.
 A foot in the past and the other planted firmly into the present, The Protector shows the modern side of this old culture city.

 Where are you going next?
 You don’t need to choose now.
 Sit back and enjoy what Netflix has to offer.
 There’s so much inspiration that you’ll soon be writing your list of the best places to visit in 2021.